 But there’s more to it, so I want to dig in a bit.

-As adults, it’s not often that we truly learn something new.
 When we were kids, even into young adulthood, we learned new things all the time.
 We were used to encountering subjects we knew nothing about and we were comfortable being complete novices.

 But after we leave this phase of our lives, it’s not often at all that we encounter things or subjects that are completely foreign to us.
 Think about it: When’s the last time you were in a position to begin learning something entirely new?